matt-lewton9/Portfolio-Website/_design/DesktopCNC.md

 - Replace almost all aluminum extrusion with steel bar.
 This could be done at very little cost with the resources at school.

 - Replace the cheap spindle with a higher quality spindle that comes with a real VFD.
-This would be by far the most expensive part, but I'm nervous about the striaghtness of a cheap spindle.
+This would be by far the most expensive part, but I'm nervous about the how straight a cheap spindle will be as the bearings wear.

 - Redesign the Z axis frame with a cross beam that lets me adjust the mill's tram.